Overview

 Numerous skincare apps already exist, all aiming to assist users in discovering and curating suitable products for their needs.
 I conducted an analysis of other competitors to gain insights into their strengths and weaknesses.

-Interview & Survey Demographics
+Interview & Survey

 I wanted to understand how young adults typically do their skincare routine and what were their struggles.
 Thus, I created a research study through surveys and user interviews.
 This research study primarily targeted university students and recent graduates who grapple with various skin concerns, such as acne-prone skin, hyperpigmentation, excessive dryness, and more.